Fullstack-droid/Fullstack-droid/README.md

 - 👋 Hi, I’m @Fullstack-droid
-- 👀 I’m interested in Agritech and sustainability
+- 👀 I’m interested in Tech and sustainability
 - 🌱 I’m currently learning to find AgriTech libraries
 - 💞️ I’m looking to collaborate on AgriTech and sustainability
 - 📫 How to reach me: fullstack61@gmail.com